-The APIF portfolio, as of the end of 2018, includes 55 completed or active projects, totaling US$ 1.04 billion in total value.
-Of this, IsDB’s contribution includes US$ 161 million from APIF and US$ 370 million from the IsDB line of financing and the remaining is from the beneficiaries.
+The APIF portfolio, as of the end of 2020, includes 55 completed or active projects, totalling US$ 1.22 billion in total value.
+Of this, IsDB’s contribution includes US$ 194 million from APIF and US$ 270 million from the IsDB line of financing and the remaining is from the beneficiaries.

 APIF helps Awqaf and charitable organizations fulfil their mandate by providing required resources to develop Waqf land owned by these organizations, renovate Waqf properties, and/or purchase property to be utilized as Waqf.
 Supported Waqf institutions or charitable organizations are then expected to utilize the rental income generated by such projects to support their social and charitable activities.